 During this time, I spent many weekends sailing around the island and twice sailed to St. Barths with a few friends I had met.
 Upon returning to Montreal, after having spent weekends in St. Martin sailing and earning my PADI Open Water and Advanced Open Water Certifications, I decided to buy a 40 foot Beneteau and lived on her for the next four summers.

-In 1991, after nine very successful years as an Account Executive and later, Director of Marketing for O’Keefe Printing and having built the sales of the company to over $40 Million annually, I decided to take a year off and sail the east coast of the United States and The Bahamas.
+In 1991, after nine very successful years as an Account Executive and later, as Director of Marketing for O’Keefe Printing and having built the sales of the company to over $40 Million annually, I decided to take a year off and sail the east coast of the United States and The Bahamas.
 On that voyage, I stopped in Stuart, Florida for a month to complete my Bareboat Chartering Certification and then spent several months trying to find charter clients around Grand Bahama Island, while snorkelling and scuba diving.

 While in the Bahamas, the marina I had been basing myself out of in Stuart, Florida contacted me over my VHF and told me I had received a call from the director of an advertising agency in Bermuda.
 When I contacted them the following week, they offered me a position as a Senior Art Director to help create tourism materials for the Bermuda Department of Tourism, Crisson Jewellers and The Royal Naval Dockyard, which was something I really wanted to do.
 In fact, I had applied for the position prior to leaving Montreal almost 9 months earlier and had forgotten about it.